chaselikethebank/mega-blaag/docs/style-guide/color.md

 _grow-o
 ```
 :::tip Use Case
-The primary color for all things G.R.O.W - O
+The primary color for G.R.O.W - O
 :::

 :::